ayeshayaseen717-ops/portfolio/README.md

-# 🌟 Personal Portfolio – Ayesha Yaseen
+# 🌟 Portfolio – Ayesha Yaseen

 This is my personal portfolio website built using **React.js**.
 It showcases my skills, projects, experience, and contact details in a clean and responsive design.